sliceofcake/PixivMediaScraper/README.md

 L> L> Apple OS [comes with python installed] and ability to use the command-line [link to instructions provided]
 L> L> [PENDING] Windows and ability to use the command-line [link to instructions provided]

-Recommended:
-L> A web browser - in case you need to resolve any login issues [pixiv may occasionally ask you to complete a captcha, which you can only do on their actual login page through a web browser]
+tl;dr How To Use
+(1) Make sure you have Python2 installed.
+(2) Make a folder that you'll use with this program (to store pixiv images)
+(3) Place pixivRoot.py in that folder
+(4) Execute pixivRoot.py from the command line (`python pixivRoot.py`).
+You'll be prompted to fill out the generated login.txt.
+Do that (follow the instructions that displayed).
+(5) Execute pixivRoot.py again (`python pixivRoot.py`).
+You'll be prompted to fill out the generated userIDA.txt.
+Do that (follow the instructions that displayed).
+(6) Execute pixivRoot.py once more.
+It should start scanning then eventually downloading images posted by your specified artists.
+The images get placed in the same folder as pixivRoot.py.
+(*) At any point in the future, execute pixivRoot.py to update your folders.
+Only new, undownloaded images will be downloaded.

 Personal walkthrough
-First of all, you will find more information by running this python script with the help flag.
-That's `python pixivRoot.py --help`.
+First of all, you will find more information by running this python script with the help flag (`python pixivRoot.py --help`).

 On my computer, I have the following folder/file structure:
 ```